-This could be a rolling cart.
-Check out the information on selection and use of carts in the Ergonomics Design Guidelines Module.

-I’ve seen mobile workstations on tricycles with storage bins; they work well in large manufacturing facilities to quickly and efficiently get around.
+I’ve seen mobile workstations on tricycles with storage bins; they work well in large manufacturing facilities to quickly and efficiently get around This could be a rolling cart.
+Check out the information on selection and use of carts in the Guide.

 Adjustability features

-Can the work station be adjusted to accommodate the needs of different workers and work processes?
+Can the workstation be adjusted to accommodate the needs of different workers and work processes?